 - Your student will enjoy a high level of performance success while also securing necessary musicianship skills that will provide them with a stronger foundation.

 - The Music Development Program is adjudicated by a professional body of distinguished teachers and performers from across North America, each of whom is a specialist in one or more areas represented in the program.

-- Adjudicators undergo a competitive admissions process and must meet a minimum qualifying standard before being accepted as apprentice adjudicators.
+- Examiners undergo a competitive admissions process and must meet a minimum qualifying standard before being accepted as apprentice examiners.

-- Apprentices complete an intensive series of lectures, demonstrations, and a practicum, coupled with a full year of observation in the field before promotion to full adjudicator.
+- Apprentices complete an intensive series of lectures, demonstrations, and a practicum, coupled with a full year of observation in the field before promotion to full examiner.

-- All adjudicators engage in yearly professional development and are subject to annual performance reviews.
+- All examiners engage in yearly professional development and are subject to annual performance reviews.